bioperl/bioperl.github.io/howtos/OBDA_Flat_databases.md

 `   >(S+)`

-This value turns out to be same value returned by Sequence object's display_id() method for sequences in [FASTA sequence format](FASTA_sequence_format "wikilink").
+This value turns out to be same value returned by Sequence object's display_id() method for sequences in [FASTA sequence format].
 The table below shows the default primary keys of the four formats.

 | Format  | Seq method     | Regular expression |
 |---------|----------------|--------------------|